mappls-api/mappls-ai-apis/README.md

 [![N|Solid](https://about.mappls.com/images/mappls-b-logo.svg)](https://www.mapmyindia.com/api/)

-# MAPPLES AI / ML APIs
+# MAPPLS AI / ML APIs

 ## Introduction
 Using these APIs developers can fully leverage and embed the power of AI / ML Analytics,  intelligence.
 These APIs allow our client to integrate  the power of detection and blurring faces as per the their own requirement and full set of functionalities via this API.
 Moreover, A new API which has the feature of blurring the object as the user/ Client needs.